 If you complete a placement year you'll only pay 20% of your usual tuition fee to Essex for that year.

-You learn from a mixture of industry practitioners and academics, all with wide-ranging research interests and proven academic track records.
-Their research informs your lectures and seminars, so you learn about the latest issues impacting the finance sector.
+Our staff all with wide-ranging research interests and proven academic track records.
+Their research informs your lectures and seminars, so you learn about the latest issues impacting the finance sector globally.

 Our staff join us from all over the world and specialise in areas such as:

 Joining us from the Bank of England where he was a Senior Technical Advisor with special responsibility for coordinating research activities in Monetary Analysis, Professor Simon Price combines his academic and professional expertise to expertly inform his teaching on our Finance and Banking courses.